howsoai/howso-docs/source/getting_started/intro.rst

 - Additional data types

     Currently, we only work with structured data.
-We are in beta testing for semi-structured data, tiptoeing toward generative language, and images are on the distant horizon.
+We are in beta testing for semi-structured data, tiptoeing toward generative language, and images handling is on the distant horizon.

 - Feature width